samipiit/SeleniumBootcamp/README.md

 git remote -v
 ```
 * Make sure to push the framework to your remote repo so that you have the base framework available
+* Make sure to do this next step only after you've pushed the framework to your remote
+    * Inside each module except for `base`, under `src/main/java` and `src/main/test` you will find files titled
+    `delete_this_file.txt` Only delete these files once you have created at least 1 class under these directories.
+    If you delete this files and there is nothing else in the directory, when you push to your remote, Git will exclude
+    the directory entirely.
 * It's recommended to create a new branch for each domain you work on, and then merge that branch into your main once
     you have completed writing tests for that application.
 * You should be pushing **STABLE CODE ONLY** & you should be pushing as soon as you can confirm a test case is passing
 consistently (run test 3-4x to confirm)
-  - Best practice (in real life), is to push your code every time you solve a problem, make a change, or finish a task
+  - Best practice on the job, is to push your code every time you solve a problem, make a change, or finish a task
   - ***IMPORTANT: DO NOT PUSH ANY CODE CONTAINING ANY ERRORS, OR ANY INCOMPLETE CODE***
 #
 ### TO DO: